nazma98/Python_Projects/README.md

 # Python_Projects
-All Python projects from Jetbrains Academy
+All Python projects from Jetbrains Academy.
-But just for now only *Zookeeper* is available :)
+But just for now only **Zookeeper** is available :)